-It’s easy to think that all USB-C cables are the same, and that differences are just promotional gimmicks and a way to hike up prices.
+It’s easy to think that all USB-C cables are the same, and that any advertised differences are just a way to make you pay more.
 After all, it’s just a cable, right?

-Despite this being a common belief, it’s actually wrong.
-We have tested numerous USB-C cables and we can say with certainty they are not all the same.
-In fact, we noticed huge performance differences among cables both in regards to charging devices and transferring data.
+This is understandable, but it’s actually not always true.
+We’ve tested a ton of USB-C cables and we can say with certainty they are absolutely not all the same.
+In fact, we noticed huge performance differences among cables both in terms of charging devices and transferring data.

-But with such a multitude of options available, how are you supposed to know which are the best USB-C cables?
-To figure this out, we tested 14 cables ranging from the biggest, most-recognizable brand-names to the cheapest of the cheap and put them through the wringer to test how they all stood up against one another.
-We identified some clear winners, which we have highlighted below to help make your purchasing decision easier.
+But with so many options available, how do you know which USB-C cables are the best?
+To find out, we tested a bunch of cables ranging from the biggest, most-recognizable brand-names to the cheapest of the cheap and put them through the wringer to see which came out on top.
+Our results showed some clear winners, which we’ve highlighted below to help make your decision easier.

-We separated our picks into two groups: USB-C cables suitable for charging, and those suitable for both charging and fast data transfer.
-The distinction essentially comes down to the difference between USB-C 2.0 and 3.1.
-(Learn more in our guide on how to buy a USB-C cable on Amazon without losing your mind, and find out about how we tested these cables below our picks.)
+We’ve separated our picks into two groups to avoid any confusion: USB-C cables suitable for charging, and those suitable for both charging and fast data transfer.
+For further information you can refer to our guide on how to buy a USB-C cable on Amazon without losing your mind, and you can find out more about how we test cables below our picks.

 We’ll be honest, we didn’t know what to expect of the stock 6.6-foot Apple USB-C Charge Cable Apple includes with its MacBook laptops and sells as a replacement item.
 Yes, we’ve heard the stories and seen the pictures of the sleeving on many Apple cables that fall off if you look at them too hard.